microsoft/ark/docs/quickstart.md

-# A Quick Guide to Using ARK with Python for DNN Applications
+# A Quick Guide to Using ARK with Python

-Welcome to this tutorial on using ARK to run a simple deep neural network (DNN) application in Python.
+Welcome to this tutorial on using ARK in Python.
 We will walk you through a basic Python example to illustrate the process.

+## Install & Configuration

+Please refer to the [ARK Install Instructions](./install.md) to install ARK for Python.
+You may also want to check environment variables available to configure ARK.
+For more details about these variables, please refer to [Environment Variables](./env.md).

+## Quick Start Tutorial

-After completing the [installation](./install.md), you can run the tutorial example at [tutorial.py](../examples/tutorial/quickstart_tutorial.py) to see how ARK works.
+You can run a tutorial example at [tutorial.py](../examples/tutorial/quickstart_tutorial.py) to see how ARK works.

 ```bash
 python examples/tutorial/quickstart_tutorial.py
 ```

-There are environment variables available to configure ARK.
-For more details about these variables, please refer to [Environment Variables](./env.md).

 Before diving in, let's import the required modules and initialize ARK runtime: